1eyeITguy/1eyeITguy.github.io/_posts/2025-08-16-osdcloud-v2-getting-started.md

     OSD.Workspace Prerequisites Installation Script

 .DESCRIPTION
-    This script installs and configures all prerequisites for OSD.Workspace development.
+    This script checks and installs all prerequisites for OSD.Workspace development.
     Based on the official OSDeploy documentation: https://github.com/OSDeploy/OSD.Workspace/wiki

+    The script performs a comprehensive scan first, then presents a summary of what is already installed and what needs to be installed before proceeding.

     IMPORTANT: Before running this script, you must set the execution policy manually:
     Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned -Force

-    Components installed:
+    Components checked and installed:
     - PowerShell execution policy and security protocols
     - NuGet package provider
     - Trusted PowerShell Gallery repository
     - PowerShellGet and PackageManagement modules
-    - PowerShell 7 with full configuration (auto-installs if not present)
+    - PowerShell 7 with full configuration
     - Git for Windows with user configuration
     - Visual Studio Code Insiders
     - Windows ADK and Windows PE add-on